A wealth of scientific research suggests black tea has many health and well-being benefits, which most of us are completely unaware of.

-The UK drinks 165 million cups of tea a day, with about 70% of the population drinking tea regularly.
+The UK drinks 100 million cups of tea a day, with about 70% of the population drinking tea regularly.

 |The suitability of caffeinated drinks for children.||19th Jun '13||Caffeine||The increased availability of caffeinated drinks raises questions about the level of caffeine that is appropriate for children, as well as the benefits and risks associated with their consumption.||View|

-|Black tea is not significantly different from water in the maintenance of normal hydration in human||20th Jan '11||Hydration||It is often claimed in the media that caffeinated drinks, such as tea, can adversely affect normal hydration.||View|
+|Black tea is not significantly different from water in the maintenance of normal hydration in human||20th Jan '11||Hydration||Research paper||View|

 |A randomised cross-over trial to evaluate the impact of tea on measures of hydration||17th Jun '10||TAP Reports||There is a view in the popular press that caffeinated drinks, such as tea, have an adverse effect on hydration.||View|